-The state's 'A+' IDR incorporates Fitch's expectations for relatively flat economic performance that will continue to challenge the state in matching revenues to expenditures, despite recent improvement in financial performance.
-The state's broad economic resource base and the continued fiscal flexibility inherent in the state's budget autonomy remain key positives but they are offset by a long-term liability burden that remains well above the U.S. state average.
-Funding requirements for elevated liabilities are a moderate burden on the wealthy resource base but they limit expenditure flexibility compared with that of most states.
+Connecticut's 'A+' Issuer Default Rating (IDR) and GO bond ratings incorporate Fitch Ratings' expectations for a relatively flat economic performance that will continue to challenge the state in matching revenues to expenditures despite recent improvement in financial performance.
+The state's broad economic resource base and the continued fiscal flexibility inherent in its budget autonomy remain key positives, but they are offset by a long-term liability burden that remains well above the U.S. states' average.

+Funding requirements for elevated liabilities are a moderate burden on the wealthy resource base but they limit expenditure flexibility compared with those of most states.
 Gap-closing capacity and state fiscal management remain strong and weakened financial resiliency has recently improved through substantial required deposits to the budget reserve fund (BRF).

-Economic Resource Base

-Connecticut has a mature, diverse economy anchored by a large finance sector and important manufacturing and education and health sectors.
+Economic Resource Base: Connecticut has a mature, diverse economy anchored by a large finance sector and important manufacturing, education and health sectors.
 The impact of the Great Recession on Connecticut was severe, and slow economic growth since that time has trailed that of the U.S. The state forecasts fairly weak employment growth over the next several years.

 The state is the wealthiest in the U.S. as measured by per capita personal income, although recent aggregate personal income gains have been below the nation and key finance and manufacturing sectors are experiencing only modest growth after the retrenchment of recent years.